weiliangliu0/weiliangliu0.github.io/_pages/about.md

 <h2>Research Interests</h2>
 <p>
-My primary research interests lie in the design and control of service systems with stochastic dynamics or uncertainty. </p>
+My primary research interests lie in the design and control of service systems with stochastic dynamics or under uncertainty. </p>

 <p>
 I am particularly interested in service systems that involves emerging technologies and novel bussiness models such as drones, volunteer crowdsroucing Apps and on-demand workforce.